galactic-src/cvport/README.md

-# COVID port
+# Imperial pandemic simulator port

 ## Purpose

-The simulation used by the UK government to guide policy, and made public at https://github.com/mrc-ide/covid-sim was made years ago.
+The simulation was created by researchers at Imperial and is one source used by the UK government to guide policy.
+It was open-sourced at https://github.com/mrc-ide/covid-sim relatively recently.
-It is relatively untested, has code transpiled from Pascal to C and people are whingeing hard that any political decisions have been made off the back of it.
+It is relatively untested, has code translated from Pascal to C and people are whingeing hard that any political decisions have been made off the back of it.

-It's a huge project, and this is definitely not going to reimplement it, but I thought I'd do a bit of porting to see if it turned up any odd behaviour, so I can raise it as an issue.
+It's a huge project, and this is definitely not going to fully reimplement it, but I thought I'd do a bit of porting to see if it turned up any odd behaviour, so I can raise it as an issue.
-Also an opportunity for bit of Rust (always welcome).
+This is also an opportunity for bit of Rust (always welcome!).

 ## A vague plan